tanmiketze/psd-psw/_opsoc-2021/we-stand-as-one-latest.md

 ---
-title: 'We Stand as One'
+title: 'We Stand as One Latest'
-permalink: /opsoc-2021/we-stand-as-one
+permalink: /opsoc-2021/we-stand-as-one-latest
 ---

-### We Stand as One
+### We Stand as One LATEST
 <br>
 We reached out and they answered.
 Their words of encouragement are specially for YOU!<br>
 <br>